TheArkive/ahk-pi/README.md

 <img src="images/ahk-pi-main.png" width="420" align="top"/>

-README Updated on 2023-01-09
+README Updated on 2023-01-19

 ## Latest Updates

-* improved sorting of main list
-* improved execution of #Requires directive
+* fixed execution of #Requires directive to filter by major version, as is done by AHK
-* added "match" option for #Requires
+* fixed execution of "match" option
 * updated readme

 Links: